 Though it would seem to make sense to try and strike Japan early on, and prevent them from taking territories across the Pacific, Hitler, and the urging from Churchill, made Roosevelt’s decision easier.
 By attacking the Soviet Union, Germany’s forces were suddenly fighting a war on two fronts.
 With their focus divided between east and west, it made strategic sense to try and knock Germany out of the war first.

 When Did the United States Make a Move Against Japan?

-Though the US military initially assisted Churchill and Britain in Europe, that didn’t mean that no action was taken in the Pacific.
+Though the US military initially assisted Churchill and Britain in Europe, that didn’t mean that no action was taken in the Pacific in response to Pearl Harbor.
 While Churchill may have been able to shift Roosevelt’s attention to Europe, Americans still called for revenge on the nation that attacked their territory.